The Main Italian-Speaking Countries (That Aren’t Italy) in 2023

 Italians were among the first Europeans to land in Australia.
 Captain James Cook, who would later claim Australia for the British Crown, had two Italian crew members named James Matra and Antonio Ponto.

-Since the 1850’s (and until today), Italians have come to Australia in huge waves that are very much dependent on the situation in the home country.
+Since the 1850s up until today, Italians have come to Australia in huge waves that are very much dependent on the situation in the home country.
 Economic or political upheavals in Italy led many Italians to migrate to North America, South America and even Australia.

 Today, Italians are one of the largest ethnic communities in Australia and Italian is the third most spoken language.
 Around 4.6% of the Australian population today claims Italian ancestry.
 This population is mostly concentrated in Victoria, New South Wales, Western Australia and South Australia.